-Implementation of this initiative will result in the modification of Public Housing Admissions and Continued Occupancy Policy (ACOP) and Section 8 Administrative Plans to direct limited housing resources to those households historically considered in greatest need: elderly, near-elderly and disabled households and families with children.
+Implementation of this initiative will result in the modification of Public Housing

+Admissions and Continued Occupancy Policy (ACOP) and Section 8 Administrative Plans to direct limited housing resources to those households historically considered in greatest need: elderly, near-elderly and disabled households and families with children.
 As planned, KCHA's eligibility and tenant selection policies will be modified to require each household to include at least one elderly or disabled individual or a minor/dependent child.
 Households that do not include one or more of these individuals would not be eligible for participation in KCHA's federally assisted housing programs.
 Exceptions to this policy would be allowed for participants in programs targeting specific populations pursuant to funding and program requirements.
 In addition, proposed changes will address issues relating to the addition of individuals to an existing household and eligibly for continued occupancy or subsidy following changes in household composition.
-Policy development will continue during FY 2013.
-FY 2014 policy development may include changes that would allow eligible households to share a dwelling unit with other nonsubsidized persons under a modified "shared housing" model in order to expand housing choice among low income households.
-For example, a policy may be developed that would allow a household with a 2-bedroom HCV to share a large home with a non-subsidized person(s) in order to allow households greater choice in their living arrangements.
-In this scenario, the contract rent applied to the voucher would be prorated based upon the total number of occupants in the dwelling and capped by the applicable HCV Payment Standard.
+Policy development will continue during FY 2013 and may include development of an expanded "shared housing" model to allow blended households choice in their living arrangements.